UVADS/git-basics/05-git-advanced.md

 From GitHub:

-> The git rebase command allows you to easily change a series of commits, modifying the history of your repository.
+> The `git rebase` command allows you to easily change a series of commits, modifying the history of your repository.
 You can reorder, edit, or squash commits together.

-You might rebase to edit previous commit messages, combine commits, and delete/revert unnecessary commits.
+You might `rebase` to edit previous commit messages, combine commits, and delete/revert unnecessary commits.

 [Read more](https://docs.github.com/en/get-started/using-git/about-git-rebase) about methods and approaches to rebasing.

+Please note that it is considered bad practice to rebase commits that have already been pushed to a repository.
+This could create considerable problems for other collaborators.

 ## Cherry-pick